garliconly/THESIS/README.md

 Analysis.py implements and analyses different strategies and position pools they gather

-Datasets of both pipelines will be shared in this branch
+Links for accessing datasets of both pipelines will be shared in a separate branch (Datasets)

 Original source dataset:
 Chess.com Titled Tuesday Games (Stassl, 2024)